odoo/documentation/inventory/barcode/operations/barcode_nomenclature.rst

 .. image:: media/barcode_nomenclature_01.png
     :align: center

-The first step is to specify the *rule name*, for example *Weight Barcode* with 3 decimals.
+The first step is to specify the *rule name*, for example, *Weight Barcode* with 3 decimals.
 Then, you have to specify the type for barcode nomenclature, like the *Weighted Product*.